Meet our Administration Team

 Mr. Delmonaco began working in the Clark Public School District in September 1998 as an English teacher at the Carl H. Kumpf Middle School.
 After that, he served as a fifth grade teacher at Frank K. Hehnly School before returning to Kumpf three years later to teach Science and Math.
 During his final year of teaching at Kumpf, Mr. Delmonaco also served as the Middle School Supervisor before becoming principal of Kumpf in September 2006.
 After two years at Kumpf as the principal, Mr. Delmonaco moved to Arthur L. Johnson High School as the principal.
-Mr. Delmonaco also serves as the Adminstrator in charge for the Clark Pre-school Annex (CPA).
+Mr. Delmonaco also served as the Administrator in charge for the Clark Pre-school Annex (CPA).
 Prior to teaching, Mr. Delmonaco worked in the private sector as an accountant and operations manager, before changing careers.
 Mr. Delmonaco returned to Kumpf to serve as principal in July 2017.

 (732) 381- 0400

-Mrs. Cloutier joined the Clark School District in September of 2000.
+Ms. Davidson joined the Clark School District in September of 2000.
 She taught Reading and Writing and coached softball at Carl H. Kumpf Middle School for the past ten years.
-Mrs. Cloutier received her BS in Education and English from Seton Hall University in 1999, and her MA in Educational Leadership from Fairleigh Dickinson University in 2007.
-Mrs. Cloutier resides in Colonia with her 7 year-old daughter, Kaiya.
+Ms. Davidson received her BS in Education and English from Seton Hall University in 1999, and her MA in Educational Leadership from Fairleigh Dickinson University in 2007.
+Ms. Davidson resides in Colonia with her 7 year-old daughter, Kaiya.